How to implement a soft delete with Hibernate

 Summary

-As you’ve seen, it’s quite simple to implement a soft delete with Hibernate.
-You just have to use a @SQLDelete annotation to define a custom SQL statement for the delete operation.
-You should also use Hibernate’s @Where annotation to define a predicate that excludes all deleted records by default.
+If you’re using a Hibernate <= 6.3, you have to implement soft deletes yourself.
+You do that by annotating your entity class with a @SQLDelete annotation and providing an SQL UPDATE statement to change the record’s state.
+You should also use Hibernate’s @Where annotation to define a predicate that excludes all soft deleted records by default.

 14 Comments